deanpcmad/omniauth-discord/README.md

 This will request permission to the MANAGE_CHANNELS and the MANAGE_ROLES permissions.

-## Specifying the prompt options
+## Prompt Options

-Discord looks for the prompt option to indicate if the user should be prompted to reauthorize on sign in.
+You can specify the prompt options by setting the prompt option.
+The prompt option indicates whether the user should be prompted to reauthorize on sign in.
 Valid options are 'consent' and 'none'.
-Note that the use is always prompted to authorize on sign up.
+Note that the user is always prompted to authorize on sign up.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/adaoraul/omniauth-discord.
+If you find a bug or want to contribute to the project, we welcome bug reports and pull requests on GitHub.

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+OmniAuth Discord is available as open-source software under the [MIT License](http://opensource.org/licenses/MIT).